mpiecka/metalcode/README.md

 ## Description
 This is the version 1.0 of the automated version of the procedure devised by Pöhnl &amp; Paunzen (2010).
-The tool is focused on calculating metallicities Z (and ages) of open clusters, assuming that accurate values of reddening and distance are provided (determined by independent methods).
+The tool is focused on calculating metallicities Z (and logAge) of open clusters, assuming that accurate values of reddening and distance are provided (determined by independent methods).
 Before the code is applied, data for the cluster members (photometric brightness and colour) need to be prepared together with a file containing the list of clusters together with additional parameters.
 Examples of the data files are provided with the code.
 The code is applicable to Johnson (V,B-V), Gaia (G,BP-RP) and 2MASS (J,J-Ks) photometric systems.

 The run-time of the code will depend on the total number of clusters in the included list, on the number of cluster members, and on the user input parameters.
 For example, if user inputs: